tmpfs/async-validate/README.md

 function validate(source, [options], cb)
 ```

-Validates a source object against the rules in the descriptor associated with the schema.
+Validates a source object against the schema rules.

 * `source`: The object to validate (required).
 * `options`: An object describing processing options for the validation (optional).